-Help in a Hurry
+Help in a Hurry.

-As a default, favors can get people to help you for up to half an hour.
-If you want someone to help you for a few hours, increase the level by 1.
-If the favor requires working for a day or more, increase the level by 2; and if a week or more, by 3.
+As a default, people doing you favors help for up to half an hour.
+If you want help for a few hours, increase the level by 1.
+If the favor requires a day or more, increase the level by 2; if it requires a week or more, by 3.
 Here are some sample help, provided by Flint's citizens and police.

-- ◆ Level o.
+- Favor o.
 Urchins to watch a street for you.
 A secretary to look through documents or handle your paperwork.
-A carriage-driver to provide you discreet passage around a district. - ◆ Level 1.
+A carriage-driver to provide you discreet passage around a district. - Favor 1.
 A ferry-man to give you discreet passage around the city.
 A craftsman to make a custom non-magic item for you.
 A local bureaucrat to bend the rules for your sake.
 A journalist to run a story.
-An officer to provide back-up or investigate a lead for you (effectively a level 2 minion). - ◆ Level 2.
+An officer to provide back-up or investigate a lead for you (treat as a level 2 minion). - Favor 2.
 Four officers.
-A gang of dockers to create a distraction that will probably get them beaten up or arrested.
-A level 6 ritual caster who can perform several rituals (the PCs pay for any ritual components). - ◆ Level 3.
+A gang of dockers to create a distraction that will likely get them beaten up or arrested.
+A level 6 ritual caster who knows several rituals (the PCs pay for any ritual components). - + Favor 3.
 A squad of twelve officers.
-A level 10 ritual caster. - + Level 4.
+A level 10 ritual caster. - Favor 4.
 A district-wide alert for all officers to assist.
-A level 12 ritual caster. - ◆ Level 5.
+A level 12 ritual caster. - Favor 5.
 A city-wide alert for all officers to assist.
-A level 14 ritual - ◆ Level 6.
+A level 14 ritual caster. - + Favor 6.
 A call for all citizens to take arms against a threat.

-And other possible help, provided by Risur's government or the RHC.
+Help provided by Risur's government or the RHC might consist of the following:

-- ◆ Level 1.
-One soldier to fight alongside you; effectively a level 2 standard creature. - ◆ Level 2.
-Four soldiers. - ◆ Level 3.
-A squad of twelve soldiers. - + Level 4.
-A company of one hundred soldiers. - ◆ Level 5.
-A battalion of soldiers. - ◆ Level 6.
+- Favor 1.
+One soldier to fight alongside you (treat as a level 2 nonminion creature). - + Favor 2.
+Four soldiers. - + Favor 3.
+A squad of twelve soldiers. - + Favor 4.
+A company of one hundred soldiers. - + Favor 5.
+A battalion of soldiers. - Favor 6.
 An entire army of soldiers.
-Principal Minister Harkover Lee, who is a level 18 ritual caster.
+Principal Minister Harkover Lee, a level 18 ritual caster.